IBM/ibm-openpages-local-mcp-server/README.md

 5. **Tool-based Interface**: The server exposes a set of tools that agents can use to interact with OpenPages, abstracting away the complexity of the OpenPages API and providing a consistent interface.

+6. **Platform Compatibility**: Some AI platforms, including IBM watsonx.orchestrate, specifically support local MCP servers rather than remote ones.
+This local architecture ensures compatibility with these platforms, making it the preferred approach for integrating OpenPages with enterprise AI systems.

 This architecture makes the OpenPages MCP Server ideal for integration with various AI agents, including watsonx assistant, Claude Desktop, and other MCP-compatible agents.

 ## Features